Rinfella/zola-ssg/content/Installing web servers in your Linux machine.md

 The above sample configuration can be sued as a reference and can be modified according to your needs.
 The `trace_enable` option set to `no` tells the server not to disclose the type and version of the web server used when encountering unexpected pages such as `Not Found (404)` page.

-For further advanced configurations, please refer to the nginx documentations
+For further advanced configurations, please refer to the [Nginx Documentations](https://nginx.org/en/docs/)

+# Open LiteSpeed

+Open LiteSpeed (OLS) is one of the fastest and most modern web servers right now.
+It supports CentOS, Debian and Ubuntu distros.

+To add OLS into your machine repository, you need to run a script: